Limerr857/Application_suite/README.md

 NOTE: Does not work on mac.

 ## Installation
-- Method 1:
+##### Method 1:
   1. Download, uncompress and open the .zip file.
   2. Open `Application_suite.exe`.

-- Method 2:
+##### Method 2:
+1. Download all .py files aswell as the image folder
+2. Put all of the files into the same directory
+3. Launch `Application_suite.py`.

-  NOTE: Requires python 3.7 and the following packages:
+NOTE: Method 2 requires python 3.7 and the following packages:
 - tkinter
 - ttk
 - pillow
 - pyautogui
-    - pynput
-    1. Download all .py files aswell as the image folder
-    2. Put all of the files into the same directory
-    3. Launch `Application_suite.py`.

 If you find ways of improving my applications, please leave an issue on my github.